deepsense-ai/db-ally/benchmarks/sql/README.md

 python bench.py --multirun setup=sql-view setup/llm=gpt-3.5-turbo,claude-3.5-sonnet
 ```

-For the `collection` steup, you need to specify models for both the view selection and the IQL generation step:
+For the `collection` setup, you need to specify models for both the view selection and the IQL generation step:

 ```bash
 python bench.py --multirun \